- How do I make a claim of discrimination?

 What if I don’t agree with the decision?

-In cases where you are not allowed to ask for reconsideration, you can go to a court and apply for a “judicial review”.
-The law about judicial reviews is complicated.
-You should talk to a lawyer about whether you should ask for a judicial review.
+If you’re not allowed to ask for that, you can go to court and apply for a judicial review.
+It’s a complicated process and it’s important to talk to a lawyer about this process.

-Steps to Justice has information on discrimination in various contexts (work, housing, other): https://stepstojustice.ca/legal-topic/human-rights
+- Steps to Justice has information on discrimination in various contexts (work, housing, other)